opencomputeproject/Time-Appliance-Project/DC-PTP-Profile/README.md

 - Options required, permitted, prohibited
 - Uncertainty specifications
 - Transport mechanisms required, permitted, or prohibited
-- If relevant, the value of the observation interval &ge; τ &gt; used for PTP Variance measurements.
+- If relevant, the value of the observation interval τ used for PTP Variance measurements.

 # 4 Reference Model